How to activate and use Windows Boot Manager?

 • Click the SELECT Windows ISO image you downloaded.

-Step 2: Change BIOS setting
+Step 2: Change the BIOS setting

 • Restart your computer and press the F2 (or another key depending on your computer model) to enter the BIOS.